-- Outlines the strategic geography of the district including a brief description of the area with regards to biodiversity and the natural environment. - Sets out the Regulation 18 representations received from Southern Water which forms the background to the SoCG. - The cross-boundary matters which needs to be considered by this SoCG and where agreements have been reached on issues.
+- Outlines the strategic geography of the district including a brief description of the area with regards to biodiversity and the natural environment. - Sets out the Regulation 18 representations received from Southern Water which forms the background to the SoCG. - Sets out the Regulation 19 representations received from Southern Water which forms an update on the strategic matters in the SoCG. - Sets out Supplementary representations received from Southern Water following the close of the Regulation 19 consultation and a further Duty to Cooperate discussion. - The cross-boundary matters which needs to be considered by this SoCG and where agreements have been reached on issues.

-1 The Town and Country Planning (Local Planning) (England) Regulations 2012 (legislation.gov.uk)
+&lt;sup>1 The Town and Country Planning (Local Planning) (England) Regulations 2012 (legislation.gov.uk)

-2 National Planning Policy Framework (publishing.service.gov.uk) para 35
+&lt;sup>2 National Planning Policy Framework (publishing.service.gov.uk) para 35

-3 National Planning Policy Framework (publishing.service.gov.uk)
+&lt;sup>3 National Planning Policy Framework (publishing.service.gov.uk)

-4 Plan-making - GOV.UK (www.gov.uk) Maintaining Effective Cooperation
+&lt;sup>4 Plan-making - GOV.UK (www.gov.uk) Maintaining Effective Cooperation